Electrolytes and Hydration

 Nuun Chief Nutritionist

-Hydration is a key element every athlete must be aware of, and if you’re reading our blog then you probably already know that.
-But you may not know that what you hydrate with is just as crucial as any other nutritional strategy you take on to improve your performance.
+Did you know that what you hydrate with is just as crucial as any other nutritional strategy you take on?
 A sports drink that is easily metabolized will help with hydration, but electrolytes are the key.
 For optimal hydration choose a beverage that is easily tolerated and digested, but most importantly, one that has a well-balanced electrolyte profile.

 But what do electrolytes do?